MicrosoftDocs/PowerShell-Docs/reference/7.5/CimCmdlets/Get-CimAssociatedInstance.md

 In an association, each CIM instance has a named role and the same CIM instance can participate in an association in different roles.

-If the InputObject parameter is not specified, the cmdlet works in one of the following ways:
+If the **InputObject** parameter isn't specified, the cmdlet works in one of the following ways:

 - If neither the **ComputerName** parameter nor the **CimSession** parameter is specified, then this cmdlet works on local Windows Management Instrumentation (WMI) using a Component Object Model